TraeDWill/RestaurantManagementSystem/README.md

 # RestaurantManagementSystem
-I'm using this to practice my C++ fundamentals
+I'm using this to practice my C++ fundamentals and Data Structures

 Contacts:
 - Hash Table